This is a list of gear that I either own, have owned or recommend to get you started in Voice Over.

 Great book for beginners!
 I have personally purchased this book, and highly recommend it!

-My first XLR mic, and a great bundle to start with!
+This is the most current generation of my first XLR mic, and a great bundle to start with!
 A great deal, low noise and a warm rich sound.

 This is the shotgun mic that has been compared to the Sennheiser MKH 416, but at a fraction of the cost.